 Mom's Recipe Scrapbooks (1920s)

-Rebecca, a valued visitor to this site, has suggested that after adding the 3 cups boiling water and bringing it to a boil in the following old fashioned lemon meringue pie recipe, you should allow the lemon mixture to become sufficiently thickened before removing it from the stove and putting it in baked crusts.
+Rebecca, a valued visitor to this site, has suggested that after adding the 3 cups boiling water and bringing it to a boil in the following homemade lemon meringue pie recipe, you should allow the lemon mixture to become sufficiently thickened before removing it from the stove and putting it in baked crusts.

 Juice of 2 lemons, 2 cups sugar, yolks of 3 eggs, 4 tablespoons flour, piece of butter.
 Stir all together with a little cold water.
 Add 3 cups boiling water and bring to a boil.
 (See Rebecca's Tip.)